htutwaiphyoe/mastering-react-native/the-practical-guide/README.md

 stylesheet for separation of concerns and reusability

 use array for multiple styles and the later styles in the array have higher priority.

+react native uses flex box for layouts, similar to css